petervanrijt/lyumjevsummary/index.md

 >
 > Her deepest desire is to live a normal – as possible – life without being bothered by diabetes.
 And stay healthy in the long run!

-The above quote is the introduction of my blog post <a href="https://petervanrijt.nl/2021/01/08/my-first-feature-request-to-the-open-source-community/" target="_blank">My first feature request to the open source community: unburdening diabetes care</a> (or GitHub <a href="https://github.com/nightscout/cgm-remote-monitor/issues/6717" target="_blank">Nightscout issue 6717</a>).
-The blog post suggests ADMI (Average Daily Manual Interactions) as a new psychical metric.

-Bernd Herpichböhm has made profound contributions on the challenge of lowering the mental burden of diabetes.
+Bernd Herpichböhm has made profound contributions to the challenge of lowering the mental burden of diabetes.
 With his research, it seems Bernd has solved the puzzle Dana Lewis wrote in the Artificial Pancreas Book: '<a href="https://www.artificialpancreasbook.com/1.-whats-a-closed-loop-or-artificial-pancreas-system-and-why-would-someone-use-one#choose-one-what-would-you-give-up-if-you-could" target="_blank">Choose one - what would you give up if you could?</a>'.
 It seems, with much testing (basal rate, I/C, ISF, and DIA) and custom triggers, it is possible to get a 5 out of 5:

 + No need to bolus
 + No need to count carbs